PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-11-27-coreweekly-weeks4647.md

 See all the PRs merged into the codebase since the last Core Weekly [here](https://github.com/PrestaShop/PrestaShop/pulls?utf8=%E2%9C%93&q=is%3Apr+merged%3A%3E2015-11-09+is%3Aclosed+).

-Thank you to the contributors whose pull requests were merged since the last Core Weekly Report: @christianverardi, @Nobodaddy, @PrestaEdit, and @prestamodule!
+Thank you to the contributors whose pull requests were merged since the last Core Weekly Report: @christianverardi, @drzraf,  @Nobodaddy, @PrestaEdit, and @prestamodule!
 Also, thank you to the contributors whose PRs haven't been merged yet!
 And of course, a big thank you to all those who contribute with tickets on the Forge!

 If you want to contribute to PrestaShop with code, read those: